krakrukra/PocketAdmin/README.md

 ## firmware

-firmware was developed on debian 9.7 system, using gcc-arm-none-eabi toolchain (compiler, linker, binutils)
+firmware (written in C) was developed on debian 9.7 system, using gcc-arm-none-eabi toolchain
-and it does use gcc specific extentions. was successfully compiled and tested with arm-none-eabi-gcc version 7.3.1
+(compiler, linker, binutils) and it does use gcc specific extentions.
+was successfully compiled and tested with arm-none-eabi-gcc version 7.3.1

 flashing software used = openocd
 IDE used = emacs text editor + Makefile  (you will need to have make utility installed)